 ACTiVATE - ACTiVATE is all about a year-long program to train women with significant technical or business experience to be entrepreneurs and to create start-up companies from inventions from Maryland research institutions and federal agencies.

-Maryland Small Business & Technology Development Center - The SBTDC provides training, counseling and support to entrepreneurs and small- to mid-size businesses across the state through their virtual classrooms and regional training classes.
+Maryland Small Business Development Center - The SBDC provides training, counseling and support to entrepreneurs and small- to mid-size businesses across the state through their virtual classrooms and regional training classes.

 Advance Maryland - Instead of offering traditional incentives like tax credits or real estate discounts, this program offers strategic information gathered with the company's guidance and specifically tailored to the company.